Devangp999/saai.chat.v1/saai.chat.v1/PRIVACY_POLICY.md

    - **Email Body Content** - To analyze and extract tasks/insights
    - **Email Labels/Categories** - To organize and prioritize
    - **Email Timestamps** - To provide chronological context
+   - **Email Draft Creation** - To prepare AI-generated draft replies in threads

 2. **User Identification**
    - Google Account email address (for authentication)